F-Stack/f-stack/dpdk/doc/guides/platform/dpaa2.rst

 NXP QorIQ DPAA2 Board Support Package
 =====================================

-This doc has information about steps to setup NXP QoriQ DPAA2 platform and information about common offload hw block drivers of **NXP QorIQ DPAA2** SoC family.
+This doc has information about steps to setup NXP QorIQ DPAA2 platform and information about common offload hw block drivers of **NXP QorIQ DPAA2** SoC family.